nautobot/nautobot-app-golden-config/README.md

         },
     },
     "nautobot_golden_config": {
-        "allowed_os": ["all"], # Should be limited to list of supported network operating systems "per_feature_bar_width": 0.15,
+        "allowed_os": ["all"], # Should be limited to list of supported network operating systems based on platform slug value as defined in FAQ
+        "per_feature_bar_width": 0.15,
         "per_feature_width": 13,
         "per_feature_height": 4,